Opinion: Why are there so many allegations of bullying in the Tory party?

-Gavin Williamson, Priti Patel: Why are there so many allegations of bullying in the Conservative Party?
+Dominic Raab, Gavin Williamson: Why are there so many bullying allegations in the Conservative Party?

 There is strong empirical evidence to suggest that an adult bully may have psychopathological tendencies such as narcissism and Machiavellianism

-Gavin Williamson has been accused of telling a top civil servant to “slit your throat” in further accusations of bullying within the Conservative Party.
+Dave Penman, chair of the FDA trade union, has today claimed that civil servants have reported multiple members of the front bench and that such behaviour was a “constant”.

+It comes just a week after Gavin Williamson was forced to resign from cabinet over claims he told one official to “slit your throat”.

-A Ministry of Defence official has alleged that the cabinet minister conducted a sustained campaign of intimidation while he was defence secretary between 2017 and 2019, culminating in the shocking and explosive remarks.
-Williamson is also accused of telling the same senior civil servant to “jump out of the window”.
+A Ministry of Defence official alleged that the cabinet minister conducted a sustained campaign of intimidation while he was defence secretary between 2017 and 2019, culminating in the shocking and explosive remarks.
+Williamson was also accused of telling the same senior civil servant to “jump out of the window”.

 What’s going on within the Tory party?
-It’s not the first time we’ve heard allegations of bullying – just look at Priti Patel.
+Allegations of bullying are far from uncommon – just look at Priti Patel.
 In March last year, the former home secretary settled a claim (rumoured to be in the realm of six figures) after being accused of mounting a “vicious and orchestrated” campaign against former Home Office permanent secretary Sir Philip Rutnam.

 Rutnam, who quit in February 2020, said Patel was advised a month after her arrival in 2019 that she must not shout and swear at civil servants, and was also told on a number of occasions over the next six months that she must treat them with respect and “make changes to protect health, safety and welfare”.
 She was accused of creating an “atmosphere of fear” at the Home Office; including belittling officials, taking an angry and aggressive tone in meetings and making unreasonable demands of civil servants.